polychromatic/website/pages/download/arch.md

 distro_name: Arch Linux
 ---

-Packages kindly maintained by [z3ntu](https://github.com/z3ntu).

 ## 1. OpenRazer

-If you haven't already, you'll need the [OpenRazer](https://openrazer.github.io) driver and daemon.

-You can install [openrazer-meta](https://aur.archlinux.org/packages/openrazer-meta/) from the AUR.
+First, you'll need to install [openrazer-meta](https://aur.archlinux.org/packages/openrazer-meta/) from the AUR.
-However, due to a bug with `yaourt`, consider using `pacaur` instead.

 ```
 pacaur -S openrazer-meta
 ```

 {:.grey}
+There's a bug with `yaourt`, consider using `pacaur` instead.
-See the [project website](http://openrazer.github.io/#arch) for original instructions.
+See the [OpenRazer website](http://openrazer.github.io/#arch) for original instructions.
 Be sure to restart the computer after installing.

 ---